dnorac/dnorac/README.md

 ### Hi there 👋

+- 👯 I’m looking to collaborate on projects that employ cutting-edge technology.
+- 💬 Ask me about Embedded Systems engineering, Full Stack Web Development, Refactoring, Testing, Systems Security.
+- 📫 How to reach me: daniel[at]chaoside.win | [Chaoside](https://chaoside.win)
+- ⚡ Fun fact: I enjoy studying about other fields, especially philosophy and economics.

 <!--
 **niftydan/niftydan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.